ahubers/wc3-build-orders/build-orders/orc/standard-grunt.md

 1. [ReZZeL's Standard Grunts](https://www.youtube.com/watch?v=m6oMSE3WjaU)
 2. [WTii's Orc Build Order Guide](https://www.youtube.com/watch?v=s-S6odYyZ4E)

+I'm using this as an example for others of what a build order should look like.

 ### Standard Grunt
 - 6/10 - Alter
 - 6/10 - burrow